Bieiris de Romans

+Na Maria, pretz e fina valors

+"Na Maria, pretz fina e valors" (Lady Maria, in your merit and distinction) is found in a fourteenth-century chansonnier.

+Interpretations

+Oskar Schultz-Gora, Alfred Jeanroy, François Zufferey, Gianfranco Folena and Elizabeth W. Poe have all argued that "Na Maria" was actually written by a man.
+Though initially believing Bieris to be a woman, Schultz-Gora changed his position, arguing that "Na Bieris" was actually a corruption of Alberico da Romano, a claim repeated by Jeanroy and Poe.
+Zufferey attributed the work to Gui d'Ussel, whose poems are located on the pages both before and after "Na Maria."
+Conversely, Jean-Baptiste de Lacurne de Sainte-Palaye, one of the earliest scholars of the poem, accepted that the author was a woman, but that she was simply working on behalf of a man.
+Similarly, Tilde Sankovitch argued that Bieiris may have been writing from the masculine point of view, fully immersing herself in the masculinity of the genre.

-François Zufferey has argued that Bieiris' composition is in fact a work by Gui d'Ussel.
-Joining him in ascribing the poem of Bieiris to a man are Oskar Schultz-Gora, Gianfranco Folena, and Elizabeth W. Poe.
-The early French medievalist Jean-Baptiste de Lacurne de Sainte-Palaye believed it to have been written on behalf of a man.
-Bieiris' lesbianism, too, has its defenders: Pierre Bec, Magda Bogin, Renat Nelli, and John Boswell.
-Angelica Rieger, on the other hand, has forcefully defended Bieiris' authorship but denied her lesbianism, saying that modern readers are imposing their biases onto the text.
+Bieiris' lesbianism, too, has its defenders: Pierre Bec, Magda Bogin, Renat Nelli, John Boswell, Frédérique Le Nan and Judith Bennett all assert that "Na Maria" can be read as an expression of lesbian affection.

+Angelica Rieger has forcefully defended Bieiris' authorship but denied her lesbianism, saying that modern readers are imposing their biases onto the text.
 She has sought to show that Bieiris is in fact employing the language of affection popular among noblewomen of the period.
 Rieger supports her claims by comparing Bieiris' courtly language to that of Azalais de Porcairagues and Carenza.
 Alison Ganze expands on Rieger's assertion that Bieiris was indeed writing to another woman, but that the canso is consistent with expressions of political loyalty in the feudal system.

 The last stanza of her canso reads as follows: